Tips and tricks

 To create a package that builds ABI3 wheels, you'll need to configure your build backend to compile libraries correctly create wheels with the right tags.
 Check this repo for an example of how to do this with setuptools.

 You could also consider running abi3audit against the produced wheels in order to check for abi3 violations or inconsistencies.
-You can run it alongside the default in your CIBW_REPAIR_WHEEL_COMMAND.
+You can run it alongside the default in your repair-wheel-command.

 Packages with optional C extensions